-This page describes how to create models with battery storage and evaluate the costs of storage compared to other alternatives.
-One model has an hour-by-hour analysis where batteries allow purchase at off-peak periods and increased sales during on-peak periods.
+This page describes how to create analytical models with battery storage and evaluate the costs of storage compared to other alternatives.
+In making battery analysis there is almost no way to avoid some kine of hour-by-hour analysis where batteries move around demand to meet the constraints of supply.
+Batteries costs and other parameters are a function of the amount of hours of storage — the costs are generally expressed in kWh.
+In measuring costs and benefits, you need the amount of hours of storage relative to the capacity or load.
 Another model addresses how to create a simple model of including batteries with solar in for a residential rooftop.
 Subjects covered include how to set-up a simulation of how much storage is in the battery on an hourly basis and how the battery will be charged and discharged.
 Storage in a battery is measured with an opening balance, plus charged energy, less losses and less discharged energy.
 The mechanics of charging and discharging can depend on the context of the battery that you are using.
 For some applications where economics are in part driven by retail or wholesale rates, the definition of on-peak and off-peak periods may be necessary.
 Other subjects include measuring the battery cost with degradation and where the operating life of the battery is different from the overall life of the project as well as the ancillary services provided by the battery.
 In these cases you must make assumptions about the replacement cost of the battery.

 In other pages of this section on batteries and storage I have provided analysis of batteries using carrying charge rates and providing a completed model.
 On this page I walk through a step by step process to create a model with storage from scratch including a presentation of the charge and discharge and how to incorporate learning costs in the cost of batteries.
 The analysis also includes modelling of the replacement of batteries where you can input different learning curves in terms of battery cost changes.

 Overview of Creating Battery and Renewable Model